 These bylaws comply with WNC College Bylaws, NSHE Code and all State and Federal Rules and Regulations.

-Any member of The Information and Communication Technology Accessibility Committee may propose a change to the bylaws at any time.
+Any member of the Accessibility Committee may propose a change to the bylaws at any time.

 These bylaws must be amended by a two-thirds majority of the Committee.